Aliases for URI1 Gene

 This gene encodes member of the prefoldin family of molecular chaperones.
 The encoded protein functions as a scaffolding protein and plays roles in ubiquitination and transcription, in part though interactions with the RNA polymerase II subunit RPB5.
 This gene may play a role in multiple malignancies including ovarian cancer and hepatocellular carcinoma.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene, and a pseudogene of this gene is located on the long arm of chromosome 22. [provided by RefSeq, Nov 2011]

 GeneCards Summary for URI1 Gene

-URI1 (URI1 Prefoldin-Like Chaperone) is a Protein Coding gene.
-Diseases associated with URI1 include Hepatocellular Carcinoma.
-Among its related pathways are Apoptosis and Autophagy and Translational Control.
-GO annotations related to this gene include chromatin binding and protein phosphatase inhibitor activity.
+URI1 (URI1 Prefoldin Like Chaperone) is a Protein Coding gene.
+Diseases associated with URI1 include Ovarian Cancer and Neurodegeneration With Brain Iron Accumulation 4.
+Among its related pathways are Translational Control and Apoptosis and Autophagy.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and protein phosphatase inhibitor activity.